Walmart gunman railed at co-workers in 'death note' before Virginia store shooting - NewsBreak

 Walmart gunman railed at co-workers in 'death note' before Virginia store shooting

-(Reuters) - A Walmart supervisor who killed six co-workers before turning the gun on himself this week left a rambling note on his cellphone in which he railed against other employees at the Chesapeake, Virginia, store who he felt had mocked and betrayed him.
+(Reuters) -A Walmart supervisor who killed six co-workers at a store in Virginia on Tuesday bought a handgun the day of the shooting and left a rambling note on his cellphone in which he railed against other employees who he felt had mocked and betrayed him.

+In a separate shooting on Friday, Walmart said it had evacuated a Supercenter in Lumberton, North Carolina.
+One person was shot at the store and police were searching for a suspect, according to a local CBS affiliate.
+The Lumberton police did not immediately respond to a request for comment.

+Also Friday, law enforcement officials were investigating threatening phone calls made to two Walmart stores in Virginia Beach, about 20 miles east of Chesapeake, according to police.
+Known as Black Friday, the day after Thanksgiving has historically been the busiest shopping day of the year.

-Bing, who was team leader for the shift, was armed with a handgun when he shot some but not all of the employees assembled in the break room, witnesses and police said, raising the prospect that he may have targeted individuals.
+Bing, an overnight shift team leader, was armed with a handgun when he shot some but not all of the employees assembled in a break room prior to their shift on Tuesday, witnesses and police said, raising the prospect he targeted individuals.

 In a search of his home, investigators found ammunition and various items related to the 9mm handgun, including a receipt, according to the update from Chesapeake, a city of 251,000 people about 200 miles (320 km) south of Washington.